 Our Rehau Raucord® rattan furniture is exceptionally strong and durable, guaranteed to last you through the seasons.
 Rehau are leaders in their field, designing high-quality polymer-based rattan for over ten years.
 Raucord® rattan furniture is extremely durable and hardwearing, boasting fantastic weather, water, temperature and UV resistance so it won’t rot, warp or fade.
 It’s also scratch-resistant so should keep on looking tip-top for years to come.

-What's more, you can even leave your rattan furniture outside all year round – no need to cover or store for the winter – and it will still keep on going!
+What's more, you can even leave your rattan furniture outside all year round – no need to cover or store for the winter – and it will keep on going!
 Simple cleaning is all that's needed to bring it back to its full glory.

 We recommend that you avoid coating your teak wood furniture with any type of stain, varnish or paint.
 Not only do these hide the natural beauty of teak, but water eventually penetrates the coating, causing flaking, peeling or cracking.